-As the film opens we see an online chat between Thonggrrrrrl14 and Lensman319.
-Thonggrrrrrl14 is actually 14 year-old Hayley Stark (Ellen Page) and 32 year-old photographer Jeff Kohlver (Patrick Wilson).
-The online chat appears innocent enough at first, concerned with books, popular music and the pros of chocolate.
-The collective hairs on the back of the audience’s neck begin to stir as Kohlver wants to meet Haley in person.
-When they meet he expresses dismay at having to wait four years for young Haley to be legal and she tells him that most doctors consider her insane.
-If you think that this is creepy just wait, it gets better, or worse depending on your viewpoint.
-Kohlver lets Haley wants to appear older so she lets a medical textbook be seen by Kohlver.
-She tells him she is a medical student, an obvious lie not that he cares.
-Kohlver states that he attended a concert given by one of Haley’s favorite groups.
-She regrets missing it but Haley has the solution, since he has a MP3 file back home she should come back home with him to hear it.
-From Kohlver’s point of view this is absolutely perfect and the two retire to his place.
-Once there he offers her some water but Haley explains that she never accepts a drink she hasn’t poured.
+Kohlver tells her that he attended a concert given by one of Haley’s favorite groups.
+She regrets missing it, but Haley has the solution since he has an MP3 file back home she should come back home with him to hear it.
+From Kohler's point of view, this is perfect, precluding the necessity of contriving a reason for her to go back with him, The two retire to his place.
+Once there he offers her some water, but Haley explains that she never accepts a drink she hasn’t poured.
 This caution seems strange when she goes into the kitchen to mix up some screwdrivers for them.
 He wants to take some photos of her like those on exhibit in his home.
-As they consume their drinks Haley starts to dance around and pose.
-Kohlver begins to feel dizzy; Haley explains that she slipped something in his drink but she was not really sure of the proper dosage.
+As they consume their drinks, Haley starts to dance around and pose.
+Kohler begins to feel dizzy; Haley explains that she slipped something in his drink, but she was not sure of the proper dosage.
 He passes out and when he comes to he finds himself bound.
 She searches his home finding a gun and opens her bag letting various items fall out.
-Among them are the medical handbook, drugs, a rope, a surgeon's apron, surgeon’s scalpel, clip a video tape, and a Taser.
-Needless to say Kohlver is very nervous at this point and with good reason.
+Among them are the medical handbook, drugs, rope, a surgeon's apron, surgeon’s scalpel, clip a video tape, and a taser.
+Needless to say, Kohlver is very nervous at this point and with good reason.
 Everything was an elaborate trap set by the girl.
 She finds photographs of a friend of hers who disappeared, with Kohlver the prime suspect in her mind.
 Haley sets about on a program on psychological torture that would make the Inquisition seem like a party.
 Part of this has Kohlver forced to watch the tape which shows in detail a castration.
 Although young in years Haley knows exactly how to get into the head of her victim.

 Posted 9/19/06 Posted 02/06/2015 01/15/2017